shihabdider/idetic/README.md

    - Book library browser with search functionality.
    - Options to upload and delete books.
    - Reading interface with highlight and note-taking capabilities.
-   - Flashcard creation from highlighted text.
+   - Flashcard creation from highlighted text using GPT-4 API

-3. **Flashcard Manager:**
-   - Browse, search, add, edit and delete flashcards.
-   - Organize flashcards by book source and other categories.
-   - Card reviewing system with daily scheduled reviews using the SM2 algorithm.
-   - Linkage to the originating book and highlight.
-   - Integration with OpenAI's GPT for auto-generating card content from highlight text.

-4. **Highlights Browser:**
+3. **Highlights Browser:**
    - Searchable and navigable list of all highlights within a book.
    - Option to generate flashcards directly from highlights.
    - Should be accessible from within the book reader

-5. **Cloud-based Data Storage:**
+4. **Cloud-based Data Storage:**
    - Synchronization of books, highlights, and flashcards across devices.
    - Support for offline use with resynchronization upon reconnecting to the internet.
+   - Can export highlights and flashcards to a text/csv file

 ## User Experience Requirements